To access material, start machines and answer questions login.

 Credentials

-Alternatively, you can access the VM from your own VPN-connected machine with the credentials below:
+Alternatively, you can access the from your own -connected machine with the credentials below:

 I'm ready to start!

-One of the most popular Initial Access methods on Linux servers is an exposed SSH, a common remote access service used by IT teams worldwide.
-Nearly every Internet-facing Linux machine has SSH enabled, with Shodan reporting over 40 million machines in 2025.
-Only some administrators enforce a secure key-based authentication, while others still rely on weak passwords and leave their systems vulnerable to brute-force attacks.
+One of the most popular Initial Access methods on servers is an exposed , a common remote access service used by IT teams worldwide.
+Nearly every Internet-facing machine has enabled, with Shodan reporting over 40 million (opens in new tab) machines in 2025.
+Only some administrators enforce a secure key-based (opens in new tab) authentication, while others still rely on weak passwords and leave their systems vulnerable to brute-force attacks.

-Much like with RDP on Windows, SSH is both powerful and often poorly defended - in fact, both protocols are tracked under the External Remote Services MITRE technique.
-A lot of threat groups run vast botnets to scan the Internet for systems with exposed SSH and access them in two primary ways: via a stolen key or a breached password.
+Much like with on Windows, is both powerful and often poorly defended - in fact, both protocols are tracked under the External Remote Services (opens in new tab) technique.
+A lot of threat groups run vast botnets to scan the Internet for systems with exposed and access them in two primary ways: via a stolen key or a breached password.
 Let's see how it usually happens:

-• Threat actors access a service or source code where private SSH keys have been stored
+- Threat actors access a service or source code where private keys have been stored

-• An IT admin sets a weak SSH password for a quick test and forgets to revert the changes
+- An IT admin sets a weak password for a quick test and forgets to revert the changes

-• An IT support enables SSH for a contractor who sets the password to "12345678"
+- An IT support enables for a contractor who sets the password to "12345678"

-• A network engineer accidentally exposes an old, insecure SSH server to the Internet
+- A network engineer accidentally exposes an old, insecure server to the Internet

-Most real-world Linux attacks, such as those by the Outlaw group, start from one of the scenarios above.
-However, you should also be aware of more advanced risks like a vulnerability in the SSH server itself, notably Erlang/OTP or SSH session hijacking, that you will learn in more advanced rooms.
+Most real-world attacks, such as those by the Outlaw (opens in new tab) group, start from one of the scenarios above.
+However, you should also be aware of more advanced risks like a vulnerability in the server itself, notably Erlang/OTP or session hijacking (opens in new tab), that you will learn in more advanced rooms.

-For this task, open the VM and remind yourself how to work with SSH logs.
+For this task, open the and remind yourself how to work with logs.

 When did the ubuntu user log in via SSH for the first time?